http://www.psy.miami.edu

 PSY 624.
 Social Development.
 3 Credit Hours.

-The theoretical and empirical literature on typical and atypical social development-including emotional development and social cognition--in infants, children, and adolescents.
+Theoretical and empirical research on typical and atypical social development-including emotional development and social cognition--in infants, children, and adolescents.
 Topics include measurement approaches, individuals differences and contextual influences.

 Prerequisite: PSY 620.